jaysylvester/citizen/README.md

 ### Controllers

-Each controller requires at least one public action/function.
-The default action is named `handler()`, which is called by citizen when no action is specified in the URL.
+A citizen controller is just a Node module.
+Each controller requires at least one public method to serve as an action for the requested route.
+The default action should be named `handler()`, which is called by citizen when no action is specified in the URL.

     // article controller